seekmayank/ProjectData/README.md

 ## Algorithm
 I have used z-score & simple z-test to find data anomaly.
 As per central limit theorem, many test statistics are approximately normally distributed for large samples.
-For significance level of 5% two-tailed test 95% of data fall under a value z-score of 1.96.
+For significance level of 5% two-tailed test 95% of data fall under a value **z-score of 1.96**.
 Here is algorithm logic of my application:
 - We have total 60*24=1440 data points for a day where each data point represent 1 min data.
 - I have divided data hourly in **24 samples** each of sample size 60.
 - I then computed mean and standard deviation for each 24 samples.